 - Negotiated a confidential settlement for 10 workers who were injured after a large fire erupted at a major chemical plant in Houston, Texas, owned and operated by Lyondell.

-- Hired by well-known graphics artist from Spain who was catastrophically injured when a Greyhound bus crashed in central Pennsylvania, injuring over 25 passengers, including one fatality.
+- Hired by well-known graphic artist from Spain who was catastrophically injured when a Greyhound bus crashed in central Pennsylvania, injuring over 25 passengers, including one fatality.
 Damages are documented in the multiple millions.

 - University of Houston Law Center, J.D., 1995